Solutions

 Finding Solutions

-We are making real progress toward breaking the monopoly pricing power of the drug corporations and getting greater transparency from pharmacy benefit managers (PBMs) who run drug insurance programs.
+We are making real progress toward breaking the monopoly pricing power of the drug corporations and reforming the secret practices of Pharmacy Benefit Managers (PBMs) who run prescription drug insurance programs.

-We helped pass the Inflation Reduction Act in spite of vicious opposition from Big Pharma.
-It stops price gouging on existing drugs by limiting annual price increases to no more than the rate of inflation, caps annual out-of-pocket costs for Medicare Part D at $2,000, and requires, for the first time, Medicare to negotiate on some of the costliest drugs.
+We helped pass the Inflation Reduction Act despite vicious opposition from Big Pharma.
+It helps prevent price gouging of existing drugs on the market by limiting annual price increases to no more than the rate of inflation, caps annual out-of-pocket costs for Medicare Part D at $2,000 starting in 2025, and requires, for the first time, Medicare to negotiate on some of the costliest drugs, among other provisions.

-There’s still more to do to reform a system that is built to benefit the people who profit from it rather than people it is supposed to serve.
-These are our priorities.
+There’s still more to do to reform a system that is built to benefit the people who profit from it rather than the people it is supposed to serve.

 We must address launch prices–especially for new cell and gene therapies.

 The Inflation Reduction Act targets older drugs.
 But some of the highest prices are coming on new drugs — especially cell and gene therapies.
-We have to address launch prices to ensure we balance the need for fair profits while ensuring accessibility and affordability.
+We have to address launch prices, now regularly in the millions of dollars, to balance the need for fair profits while ensuring accessibility and affordability.

 We must ensure drugs based on science paid for by taxpayers are priced to assure affordability and accessibility.